sinitsinmike/squeezelite-esp32/README.md

 | \<playerid\> dmx \<R,G,B,R,G,B, ...
 R,G,B\> \[\<offset\>\] | Sets the LED color starting at position "offset"<br />  with "R"(red),"G"(green),and "B"(blue) color sequences.<br />Add additional RGB values to the delimited string to set multiple LEDs.<br /> |

 ### Rotary Encoder
-One rotary encoder is supported, quadrature shift with press.
+One general rotary encoder is supported, quadrature shift with press.
 Such encoders usually have 2 pins for encoders (A and B), and common C that must be set to ground and an optional SW pin for press.
 A, B and SW must be pulled up, so automatic pull-up is provided by ESP32, but you can add your own resistors.
 A bit of filtering on A and B (~470nF) helps for debouncing which is not made by software.

-Encoder is normally hard-coded to respectively knob left, right and push on LMS and to volume down/up/play toggle on BT and AirPlay.
+Encoder is normally hard-coded to respectively knob left, right and push on LMS and to volume down/up/play toggle on BT, AirPlay and Spotify.
 Using the option 'volume' makes it hard-coded to volume down/up/play toggle all the time (even in LMS).
 The option 'longpress' allows an alternate mode when SW is long-pressed.
 In that mode, left is previous, right is next and press is toggle.
 Every long press on SW alternates between modes (the main mode actual behavior depends on 'volume').

 There is also the possibility to use 'knobonly' option (exclusive with 'volume' and 'longpress').
 This mode attempts to offer a single knob full navigation which is a bit contorded due to LMS UI's principles.
 Left, Right and Press obey to LMS's navigation rules and especially Press always goes to lower submenu item, even when navigating in the Music Library.
 That causes a challenge as there is no 'Play', 'Back' or 'Pause' button.
 Workaround are as of below:
 - longpress is 'Play'